The email deliverability guide to staying out of spam

 List hygiene

-A dirty email list is one of the fastest ways to destroy your sender reputation.
-At least 23% of an email list degrades every year as people change jobs, abandon addresses, or switch providers, yet many senders never clean their lists at all.
-The ones who do have a real edge.
+A list with stale addresses drags down your sender reputation over time.
+About a quarter of any email list degrades every year as people change jobs, abandon addresses, or switch providers, yet many senders never clean their lists at all.

 Bounce rate benchmarks

 Keep your bounce rate below 4%.
-Above that threshold, email service providers (including Sendfully) will pause or restrict your sending.
+Above that, email service providers may pause or restrict your sending.

 Hard bounces are permanent failures, like sending to an address that no longer exists.
-Remove these immediately.
-Soft bounces are temporary, often caused by a full mailbox or an overloaded server, and they can resolve on their own.
-But if the same address keeps soft bouncing across several campaigns, it's time to cut it.
+Remove these right away.
+Soft bounces are temporary (a full mailbox, an overloaded server) and often resolve on their own.
+But if the same address keeps soft bouncing across several campaigns, remove it.

 Spam complaint thresholds

 Gmail recommends keeping your spam complaint rate below 0.10%, roughly 1 complaint per 1,000 emails.
 The hard ceiling is 0.30%.
-Exceed that, and your deliverability will drop across your entire list, not just for the subscribers who complained.
-Contacts who file a spam complaint should be removed from your list right away.
+Go above that, and your deliverability drops across your entire list, not just for the subscribers who complained.
+Remove contacts who file a spam complaint right away.

 Practical list hygiene steps

 Use double opt-in.
 When someone subscribes, send a confirmation email asking them to verify.
 This filters out typos, fake addresses, and bots.
-Many email marketers skip double opt-in, but it's one of the most effective ways to keep spam traps and invalid addresses off your list.
+A lot of senders skip this step, but it's one of the most effective ways to keep spam traps and invalid addresses off your list.

 Never buy or rent email lists.
-Purchased lists are full of spam traps, addresses specifically designed to catch senders with poor practices.
-Hitting a spam trap can get your domain blocklisted, and recovering from that is painful.
+Purchased lists are full of spam traps, addresses designed to catch senders with poor practices.
+Hitting a spam trap can get your domain blocklisted, and recovering from that takes a long time.

-Clean regularly.
-Quarterly cleaning - removing bounces, suppressing unengaged contacts, verifying addresses - keeps your list healthy.
+Clean on a regular schedule.
+Quarterly cleaning (removing bounces, suppressing unengaged contacts, verifying addresses) keeps your list in good shape.

 How to avoid the spam folder